 - 13.A.
 Tournament Director.
 A Tournament Director is responsible for the tournament.
 It is the Tournament Director's responsibility to designate the officials and their areas of responsibility. - 13.A.1.
 A player may appeal any officiating decision to the Tournament Director or their designee.
 The Tournament Director, however, retains the final decision-making authority while following the applicable rule in the Official Rulebook. - 13.A.2.
-In all USA PICKLEBALL-/IFP-sanctioned tournaments, the Tournament Director will provide some method of identifying each team's starting server for each game.
+In all USA PICKLEBALL-sanctioned tournaments, the Tournament Director will provide some method of identifying each team's starting server for each game.
 This identification must be visible to all on the court during play.
 Refusal to wear this identification will result in forfeit of the match. - 13.A.3.
 The Tournament Director should check to ensure that planned support (e.g., first aid, tournament volunteers, etc.) is available. - 13.A.4.
 The Tournament Director has the authority to expel any player from the tournament for misconduct. - 13.B.
 Tournament Briefing.
 Before the tournament, the Tournament Director shall brief players and referees on any unique features, abnormal local conditions, or hazards associated with the courts.
-The briefings may include but are not limited to court distances that are not uniform or damage that could affect the play of the ball.
-If possible, the players should be notified in writing as part of the pretournament instructions.
-The referees shall be briefed upon arrival at the venue by the Tournament Director or their designee.
+The briefings may include but are not limited to court distances that are not uniform (such as the distance from end line to back fence or barrier), low ceilings, existence of overhangs, court repairs, or damage that could affect the play of the ball.
+If possible, the players should be notified in writing as part of the pre-tournament